 If you pursue a degree in history, you won't be alone.
 The field of study is the #30 most popular program in the country.
 This means there are lots of options to choose from when you decide to get your degree.

 College Factual reviewed 7 schools in Missouri to determine which ones were the best for degree seekers in the field of history.
-When you put them all together, these colleges and universities awarded 501 degrees in history during the 2020-2021 academic year.
+Combined, these schools handed out 473 degrees in history to qualified students.

 The history program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for History rankings.
 For our Best Overall History School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.